jump-dev/JuMP.jl/docs/src/manual/variables.md

 ```

 Registered names are most useful when you start to write larger models and
-start to break up the model construction into functions:
+want to break up the model construction into functions:
 ```jldoctest
 julia> function set_objective(model::Model)
            @objective(model, Min, 2 * model[:my_x] + 1)